-1. Issues on entry.

-2. Issues of tropical clothing to men on being drafted abroad.

-3. Special Issues.

-4. Issues to Royal Marines on promotion.

-5. Arms and Equipment.

-6. Adjustment of Kits for entries prior to 1st January, 1961.
+1. Compulsory kit.
+2. Tropical clothing.
+3. Optional kit.
+4. Special Issues.
+5. Initial gratuitous issues on promotion, etc. 6.
+Arms and Equipment.
 SECTION I ORDERS OF DRESS1.
 Numbers and descriptions of dresses, and occasions on which to be worn.